Logistic Regression

 The value pairs can either be entered in the table or imported or exported from a file in CSV format (comma separated values).

-Example 1: Hop growth
+Example 1: Hop Growth

 (Example from Lambacher Schweizer: Leistungskurs Analysis, Edition Baden-Wuerttemberg, 1st edition 2000)

-As in the book, the value 6 was assumed as the saturation limit.
-Nevertheless, the results differ from those of the template.
-However, no curve fitting is carried out there, but the proportionality factor k is calculated using an arbitrary data pair, for example with ( 12 | 5.5 ).
+As in the book, the saturation limit was assumed to be 6.
+Nevertheless, the results differ from those in the book.
+However, there is no curve fitting, but the proportionality factor k is calculated from an arbitrary data pair, e.g. with ( 12 | 5.5 ).
 The data for this example are stored in the file hopfenwachstum.csv .

 See also: